 Tip 5: Hit the Internet Hard

-Local bloggers in your area are likely to care about local events, like your cash mob, so consider seeking them out and emailing them details.
+Local bloggers in your area are likely to care about local events, like cash mobs, so consider seeking them out and emailing them details.
 (Do a blog search on Google to find the ones you’d like to target.)
 I emailed quite a few local bloggers to let them know about our event and asked if they would consider covering it on their own blog, sharing it on social media, and/or attending it themselves.

 Some replied, some didn’t, but the ones who did really helped us out a lot.
 Liz Ekstrom of The Blue-Eyed Owl wrote her own really awesome blog post about Dog-Eared Pages’ plight and included details of our event.
 Check out Local Spotlight: Dog-Eared Pages to read her post.